Add SSO with Microsoft Entra using SAML 2.0

 How SAML Works

 SAML 2.0 typically follows the same flow for Web SSO.
-Before starting, the Service Provider has configured the Identity Provider with knowledge about how to communicate with it and vice-versa.
+Before starting, the Service Provider configures the Identity Provider with knowledge about how to communicate with it and vice versa.
 Then a user of the Service Provider requests to be authenticated.
 The Service Provider will build an authentication request and communicate it to the Identity Provider's SingleSignOnService URL using the specified protocol binding.
-Typically HTTP-POST and HTTP-Redirect are both supported by Identity Providers.
+Typically, HTTP-POST and HTTP-Redirect are both supported by Identity Providers.

 Next, the Identity Provider will go through the process of authenticating the current user.
-This step may be skipped if the user already has a authentication session with the Identity Provider.
+This step may be skipped if the user already has an authentication session with the Identity Provider.
 Once the user has been authenticated, the Identity Provider will issue an assertion using the authenticated user as the subject.
-Depending on the Identity Provider, it will then XML sign the assertion, the SAML response, or both before sending the SAML response back to the service provider to the specified AssertionConsumerService URL.
-The URL will also specify a protocol binding which does not need to match the protocol binding used in by the SingleSignOnService.
+Depending on the Identity Provider, it will then XML sign the assertion, the SAML response, or both before sending the SAML response back to the Service Provider to the specified AssertionConsumerService URL.
+The URL will also specify a protocol binding which does not need to match the protocol binding used by the SingleSignOnService.
 Typically, due to the size of the response, HTTP-POST is used.

 The AssertionConsumerService (ACS) URL will receive the HTTP request and parse the SAMLResponse parameter from it.
 It will then validate and parse the SAML response and its accompanying assertion.
 If everything checks out, the Service Provider can then allow the current user to be logged in.